 Daily Soul Exercises

-Only that which has sense and meaning should come from the lips of the person who strives for higher development.
-All talk for the sake of talk (for example, killing time) in harmful in this respect.
+Speaking: Only that which has sense and meaning should come from the lips of the person who strives for higher development.
+All talk for the sake of talk (for example, killing time) is harmful in this respect.
 The usual kind of conversation, in which everything is muddled together, should be avoided.
 One should not, however, avoid intercourse with others.
 It is just during this intercourse that speech should gradually become meaningful.
 All speech and answers should be carefully considered.
 Never talk without a reason (rather remain silent).
 Try to use neither too many nor too few words.
-This exercise is also called "the right word".
+This exercise is also called the right words.

-They should not be disturbing to our fellow-men.
+Activities: They should not be disturbing to our fellow-men.
 When you are induced to act by conscience, weigh carefully how the inducement can best correspond to the well-being of all, the lasting happiness of your fellow-men, the eternal.
 When you act on your own initiative, beforehand make sure that the way you act is the most meaningful.
-This is also called "the correct deed".
+This is also called the correct deed.

-Live naturally and spiritually.
+Arranging your life: Live naturally and spiritually.
 Donít get mired in lifeís trivialities.
 Avoid everything that causes haste and anxiety.
 Donít rush in but donít be lazy either.
 Consider life as a means to work, to higher development, and act accordingly.
-This is also called "the right viewpoint".
+This is also called the right viewpoint.

-You should try to do nothing which lies outside you strength, but also not leave undone what lies within it.
-Look beyond the daily-momentary and give yourself objectives (ideals) which correspond to the important duties of a human being; for example, when developing yourself in the sense of these exercises, do so in order to be able to eventually help and advise your fellow-men more effectively, although perhaps not in the immediate future.
+Human striving: You should try to do nothing which is beyond your strength, but also not leave undone what lies within it.
+Look beyond the daily momentary and give yourself objectives (ideals) which correspond to the important duties of a human being; for example, when developing yourself in the sense of these exercises, do so in order to be able to eventually help and advise your fellow-men more effectively, although perhaps not in the immediate future.
 This can also be summarized as follows: make all the previous exercises habitual.

 Rudolf Steiner (1861-1925) Austrian philosopher and seer, was the founder of Anthroposophy.
-His indications have resulted in the Waldorf school movement and bio-dynamic agriculture.
+His indications have resulted in the Waldorf school movement, bio-dynamic agriculture and anthroposophical medicine.
 His many books and lectures are all available in German, and many in English.
-See Basic Issues of the Social Question for the e-book version of his book on the social question.
+See the SCR Ebook Library .